lando/lando/docs/cli/config.md

 --field, -f    Show only a specific field
 --help         Shows lando or delegated command help if applicable --verbose, -v  Runs with extra verbosity
+--output, -o   Output in given format: json
+--path, -p     Only return the value at the given path
 ```